WordPress Login Exposure Checker

 WordPress Login Exposure Checker: FAQ

-What does the WordPress login exposure checker do?
+What URLs does the WordPress login checker test?

 Want a Hardened, Fast WordPress Site?